We are governed by a Board of Trustees who have a diverse skill set and voluntarily lend their expertise to our charity.

-Sean has worked alongside Hope for Tomorrow right from the start, having shared the same vision as Christine of bringing chemotherapy treatment closer to the patient.
+Sean has worked alongside Hope for Tomorrow right from the start, having shared the same vision as our Founder, Christine, of bringing chemotherapy treatment closer to the patient.

 Sophie is a qualified solicitor who has experience in all aspects of corporate law and company secretarial matters.
 In her spare time, Sophie enjoys clay pigeon shooting, countryside walks and foreign travel.

 Paul is married with two children and lives in Cheltenham, Gloucestershire.
 The majority of his professional life has been spent in the Insurance industry working in the UK and Europe.
 Most recently Paul has operated as a consultant specialising in Leadership, Organisational Development and Change Management with assignments in a variety of sectors.
 His previous experience with the Zurich Community Trust will help Paul to support Hope for Tomorrow in achieving its vision.